Dementia & Alzheimer's medical cannabis treatment

 Alternative medicines

-There are a number of licensed medications that your GP can prescribe to alleviate symptoms, and treatments like talking therapies can be recommended to slow the diseases’ progression, but unfortunately, there is still no cure for dementia.
+There are a number of licensed medications that your GP can prescribe to alleviate symptoms, and treatments like talking therapies can be recommended to slow the diseases’ progression, but unfortunately, there is still no cure for dementia, including Alzheimer's.
 These options offer relief for a range of different symptoms, and recently, medical cannabis treatments have emerged as a popular alternative or addition to conventional dementia treatment and support plans.

 Donepezil